 git checkout <target-branch>

-• Then, use the following command to merge a specific branch into the target branch:
+with the name of the branch you want to merge changes into. - Then, use the following command to merge a specific branch into the target branch:

 1